chef/chef-web-docs/content/custom_resources_notes.md

 gh_repo = "chef-web-docs"

-aliases = ["/custom_resources_notes.html"]
+aliases = ["/custom_resources_notes.html", "resources/custom_resources_notes"]

+product = ["client", "workstation"]

 [menu]
   [menu.infra]
-    title = "Custom Resource Guide"
+    title = "Migration Notes"
-    identifier = "chef_infra/resources/custom_resources_notes.md Custom Resource Guide"
+    identifier = "chef_infra/resources/custom_resources/custom_resources_notes.md Custom Resource Guide"
-    parent = "chef_infra/resources"
+    parent = "chef_infra/resources/custom_resources"
-    weight = 50
+    weight = 70
 +++

 {{< warning >}}

 This page mentions multiple ways of building custom resources.
-Chef Software recommends you try the approach outlined in the [Custom Resource documentation](/custom_resources/) first, before trying the resource/provider pair (older approach) or library type (pure Ruby) approaches.
+Chef Software recommends you try the approach outlined in the [Custom Resource documentation](custom_resources) first, before trying the resource/provider pair (older approach) or library type (pure Ruby) approaches.
 If you run into issues while designing 12.5-style custom resources, please ask for help in the [Chef Mailing List](https://discourse.chef.io) or [file a bug](https://github.com/chef/chef/issues/new) for Chef Infra Client.

 {{< /warning >}}

 ## Custom Resources

 This is the recommended way of writing resources for all users.
 There are two gotchas which we're working through:

 1. For helper functions that you used to write in your provider code or used to mixin to your provider code, you have to use an `action_class.class_eval do ... end` block.

-You cannot subclass, and must use mixins for code-sharing (which is really a best practice anyway -- e.g. see languages like rust which do not support subclassing).
+1. You cannot subclass, and must use mixins for code-sharing (which is really a best practice anyway -- e.g. see languages like rust which do not support subclassing).

 in `resources/whatever.rb`: